linked-kiwi/agentic-workshop/README.md

 Navigate to http://huggingface.co and if you don't have an account, sign up for your free account.
 Right click your profile picture and _Access tokens > Create new token_
-COpy your token and store it in Google Colab secrets as HF_TOKEN
+Copy your token and store it in Google Colab secrets as HF_TOKEN